nashvin-nidu/nextjs-ecommerce/README.md

-# Next.js E-Commerce Platform 👟
+ko# Next.js E-Commerce Platform 👟

 A modern, full-stack e-commerce platform built with Next.js 16, focusing on footwear and shoe products.
 Features a sleek UI, secure authentication, and robust database integration for a seamless online shopping experience.